atomisthqa/failed-build-handler/README.md

 Ctrl-C to exit any currently running instances of this app.

-Start the app, providing the Slack API token after your Atomist token on the command line.
+Start the app.
+Provide the Slack API token after your Atomist token on the command line.

 ```